Information Access Resources for Agencies

 This fact sheet provides guidance to agencies on the information access and privacy issues they should consider where designing and implementing a digital project.

-NEW Public officials and personal information under the GIPA Act
+Public officials and personal information under the GIPA Act

 This fact sheet has been developed to provide guidance and assist agencies in understanding the definition of personal information under the GIPA Act as it applies to public officials.

 The GIPA Act: Agency systems, policies and practices - guidance for principal officers